uteq/laravel-move/README.md

 <img src="https://uteq.nl/images/move/move-example.png" />

 ## Todo
-- Translations
 - Package dependencies
 - Tests

 ## Support us
 To best support is by improving this package.
 There is still a lot work to be done.
 For example:
+- Documentation
+-- Setup
+-- Fields (Also: Panel and Step)
+-- Search
+-- Actions
+-- Permissions
+-- Customizations
+-- Reuseable (Move re-usable in many ways)
 - Test coverage
-- Fields extension
+- Fields extension (adding all sorts of fields)
 - Stubs and Class generators
-- Translations: a lot is still in Dutch and not translatable
+- Cards (like Laravel Nova cards)

 ## Installation